tinovationchs/tinovation-website/src/guides/README.md

 # Contributing to Guides

+- fork the repo and clone your own
+- write a `.svx` markdown file, and you can inject custom svelte components ([mdsvex docs](https://mdsvex.pngwn.io/docs))
+  - follow the guidelines below for metadata (frontmatter), naming files, and images
+- add it to a **sensible** location in the `src/guides/`
-- you will need to add the file to `resources.ts` object to have it show up
+- you will need to add your file to the `resources.ts` object called `resourceCategories` to have it show up
   - using a string uses defaults, the `Item` has more control over how it is rendered
+  - follow the format of the preexisting ones
+- test it throughly with `npm run dev` from the terminal
+- make a commit and submit a pull request to the main repo from you own!

 ## Guidelines & Tips